sigkygame/sigkygame.github.io/index.md

 #### Children

 We do not use the Apps to knowingly solicit data from or market to children under the age of 13.
-In the case we discover that a child under 13 has provided us with personal information, we immediately delete it.
+In the case we discover that a child under 13 has contacted us with personal information, we immediately delete it.
 If a parent or guardian becomes aware that his or her child has provided us with information without their consent, he or she should contact us at sigkygame@gmail.com so that we will be able to do necessary actions.

 #### Security